kubernetes/website/content/en/blog/_posts/2021-02-27-annotating-k8s-for-humans.md

 ## Visualizing Annotations: Service Catalogs

-As the number of microservices and annotations proliferate, using `kubectl describe` can get tedious.
-Moreover, kubectl describe requires every developer to have some direct access to the Kubernetes cluster.
-A [service catalog](https://www.getambassador.io/learn/kubernetes-glossary/service-catalog) presents an internal, developer-oriented view of all services.
+As the number of microservices and annotations proliferate, running `kubectl describe` can get tedious.
+Moreover, using `kubectl describe` requires every developer to have some direct access to the Kubernetes cluster.
+An [service catalog](https://www.getambassador.io/learn/kubernetes-glossary/service-catalog), in the Ambassador meaning of that term, presents an internal, developer-oriented view of all services.

 Historically, service catalogs have not been a key piece of infrastructure, as applications consisted of a single monolith.
 Today, with distributed development and microservices the norm, service catalogs are increasingly being adopted as a best practice.
 Some popular options today include Backstage and Ambassador.
 [Backstage](https://backstage.io/) is a highly flexible project ideal for organizations that wish to customize every aspect of their service catalog, while [Ambassador](https://www.getambassador.io/products/service-catalog) provides a turnkey, cloud-hosted solution that can be set up quickly.